jaudiger/calculator-gui-rs/README.md

 ### Alternative

-To see the calculator in action, open your Web browser and navigate to [https://jaudiger.github.io/bevy-calculator/](https://jaudiger.github.io/bevy-calculator/).
-The Wasm file is smaller than 10MB, but it can take a couple of seconds to be served by the GitHub Pages.
+The Wasm file is served through Cloudflare Pages.
+To see the calculator in action, open your Web browser and navigate to [https://bevy-calculator.jaudiger.dev/](https://bevy-calculator.jaudiger.dev/).

 ## CI / CD